Nonlocal to Local Convergence of Stefan Problems Under Optimal Convergence Condition: Introduction

-The essence of the nonlocal Stefan problem (\ref{one-nonlocalstefan}) is at the time $t$, \begin{itemize} \item if $x \in \{ x\in\mathbb R^n \, | \, \gamma(t, x) \leq 0 \}$, then only it can absorb energy from outside; \item if $x\in \{ x\in\mathbb R^n \, | \, \gamma(t, x) > 0 \}$, then not only it can absorb energy from outside, but also transfer its energy outside. \end{itemize} Here, the value $\ell_0$ is in the status of latent heat, $\gamma$ equal to $-\ell_0$ corresponds to the status of ice at zero degree centigrade and $\gamma$ reaching zero represents that there has already been sufficient energy accumulated here for the phase change.
+On the basis of latent heat, the nonlocal version of one-phase Stefan problem (\ref{one-nonlocalstefan}) is proposed and the essence is at the time $t$, \begin{itemize} \item if $x \in \{ x\in\mathbb R^n \, | \, \gamma(t, x) \leq 0 \}$, then only it can absorb energy from outside; \item if $x\in \{ x\in\mathbb R^n \, | \, \gamma(t, x) > 0 \}$, then not only it can absorb energy from outside, but also transfer its energy outside. \end{itemize} Here, the value $\ell_0$ is in the status of latent heat, $\gamma$ equal to $-\ell_0$ corresponds to the status of ice at zero degree centigrade and $\gamma$ reaching zero represents that there has already been sufficient energy accumulated here for the phase change.